With so many car accident lawyers in Wisconsin advertising on TV, billboards, and the Internet, finding the right attorney can be a challenge.

 Types of Injuries

-Our clients have suffered all kinds of injuries, including:
+Our clients have suffered all kinds of injuries in car accidents, including:

 - Brain injuries: Wisconsin car accident brain injuries may include diffuse axonal injuries, shearing or tearing of the white matter, lacerations, blood clots, hematomas, and concussions.

 - Spinal cord injuries: Both incomplete spinal cord injuries such as anterior cord syndrome, central cord syndrome, posterior cord syndrome, Brown-Sequard syndrome, cauda equina lesions, and complete spinal cord injuries such as complete paraplegia and complete tetraplegia may occur after a Wisconsin car crash.

 - Broken bones: Broken ankles, legs, pelvises, hips, arms, backs, ribs, collarbones, necks, facial bones, skulls and other bones can result in significant pain, time out of work, and long recoveries.

 - Burns: Gasoline and combustible engines can result in car fires when vehicles collide.
 These fires can then result in burns that are extremely painful and that require long term rehabilitation and treatment.

 - Amputations: A serious crash can result in the loss of a hand or foot, leg or arm.
 This can impact a person’s quality of life and ability to earn an income, and may require significant medical and rehabilitation treatments.

 - Pregnancy complications: When a pregnant woman is involved in a crash, both the woman and her unborn child can suffer the consequences.